canyilu/tensor-completion-tensor-recovery/README.md

-# Tensor completion and Tensor recovery from Gaussian measurements
+## Tensor completion and Tensor recovery from Gaussian measurements

-codes for the following two models
+### Codes for the following two models

 <ol>